Agoric/agoric-sdk/packages/SwingSet/docs/vat-upgrade.md

 Each export represents an obligation.
 Other vats might send a message to the exported object, or they might send a message that references the exported object, and we must be prepared to handle it.
 So the primary job of the v2 vat code is to satisfy all the obligations incurred by v1.
 Another way to express this is that the kernel c-list, which maps kernel "krefs" to vat "vrefs" for each object, must be satisfied: every vref must be reassociated somehow, or marked as broken.

-There are two basic kinds of exports:
+There are three basic categories of exports (cf. [A Taxonomy of Exo-making Functions](https://github.com/endojs/endo/blob/master/packages/exo/docs/exo-taxonomy.md#heap-vs-virtual-vs-durable)):

+* Ephemeral "heap" objects in vat RAM
+  * one-off objects created with `Far()` or `makeExo()`
+  * instances created with a "make" function from `defineExoClass()`
+  * multifaceted kit instances created with a "makeKit" function from `defineExoClassKit()`

+* Virtual objects in disk-based storage
+  * instances created with a "make" function from `defineVirtualExoClass()`
+  * multifaceted kit instances created with a "makeKit" function from `defineVirtualExoClassKit()`

+* Durable objects in disk-based storage
+  * instances created with a "make" function from `defineDurableExoClass()` or `prepareExoClass()`
+  * multifaceted kit instances created with a "makeKit" function from `defineDurableExoClassKit()` or `prepareExoClassKit()`
-* singleton in-RAM objects (created with `Far()` from a standard JavaScript `Object`, using the standard objects-as-closures pattern)
+  * singleton objects created with `prepareExo()`

-* virtual objects (defined with `makeKind()` or `makeDurableKind()`, created by invoking the function those return, and whose state is kept in the database rather than in RAM)

-The v2 code is obligated to re-define all durable virtual-object Kinds created by v1 during the upgrade phase.
-Once complete, this allows liveslots to satisfy deserialization of any inbound message addressed to (or referencing) a previously-exported virtual object.
+During the upgrade phase, v2 code is obligated to re-define all durable Kinds created by v1 (i.e., those associated with objects in the third category).
+Once complete, this allows liveslots to satisfy deserialization of any inbound message addressed to (or referencing) a previously-exported durable object.

-The v2 code is also obligated to reattach any singleton objects.
-The API for this is still under consideration.
-The root object may be a special case: if the upgrade invocation is simply a new call to `buildRootObject()`, then whatever object that returns will be associated with the root-object vref (`o+0`).
+As a special case, the root object returned from v2's `buildRootObject()` is automatically associated with exportID `o+0` (see [How Liveslots Uses the Vatstore](https://github.com/Agoric/agoric-sdk/blob/master/packages/swingset-liveslots/src/vatstore-usage.md#counters)).

 ## Durable State

-The v2 code runs in a brand new JavaScript environment: nothing is carried over from the RAM image of the v1 vat.
+The v2 code runs in a brand new JavaScript environment; nothing is carried over from the RAM image of the v1 vat.
 To fulfill its obligations, v1 must arrange to deliver data and imported object references to v2.
 This uses two mechanisms: durable storage, and the "baggage" (better name TBD).

-Vat code has access to three categories of collection objects.
-Each category offers both Map and Set collections, in strong and weak forms (parallel to the standard JavaScript `Map`, `Set`, `WeakMap`, and `WeakSet` facilities).
+Vat code has access to three categories of collection objects, each of which offers both Map and Set collections in both strong and weak forms.
+The simplest category consists of "_ephemeral_" collections provided by JavaScript as `Map`, `Set`, `WeakMap`, and `WeakSet`; their data is held only in RAM.

-The simplest category are the "ephemeral" collections: their data is held only in RAM.
-The second are "virtual": data is held in a disk-based database.
-The third are "durable": in addition to using a DB, the data is preserved across vat upgrade.
+The second two categories are both referred to as "[Stores](https://github.com/Agoric/agoric-sdk/blob/master/packages/swingset-liveslots/src/vatstore-usage.md#virtualdurable-collections-aka-stores)"; they are created by `makeScalarBigMapStore()`, `makeScalarBigWeakMapStore()`, `makeScalarBigSetStore()`, or `makeScalarBigWeakSetStore()`, and their contents are held in disk-based storage.
+What differentiates the second two categories from each other is use of the `durable` option: when it is false, the collection is "_[merely-]virtual_" and not preserved across upgrade, but when it is true, the collection is "_durable_" and **is** preserved.
 Durable collections can only hold durable objects.

 Ephemeral and merely-virtual collections are discarded during upgrade.
 More precisely, the v2 code has no way to reach anything but durable data, so even if the kernel did not delete the DB records, the v2 code could not ever read them.

 The v2 code gets exactly one special object during the upgrade phase, currently known as "the baggage".
-This is a durable Map.
+This is a durable Map (i.e., the kind of object returned from `makeScalarBigMapStore('label', { durable: true })`).
 All versions get access to the baggage: the v1 code should add data to it, so that the v2 code can read it back out.
 This provides the bridge between versions that allows v2 to assume responsibility for the obligations created by v1.
-It also provides way for v1 to deliver authorities (in the form of imported object references) to v2, so v2 can talk to the world as if it were v1.
+It also provides a way for v1 to deliver authorities (in the form of imported object references) to v2, so v2 can talk to the world as if it were v1.

 ## Promises Are Broken